IndyCar Racing II

-IndyCar Racing II is a racing game developed by Papyrus Design Group.
-It is the sequel to IndyCar Racing, and was released in 1995 for the DOS, Mac OS and Windows.
-A little over a year later, the game was re-released, with a few minor upgrades, under the title CART Racing.
-The name change came about as a result of the CART series losing licensing rights to the name IndyCar, after the Indianapolis Motor Speedway and IRL lockout in 1996.
+IndyCar Racing II is a sim racing video game developed by Papyrus Design Group and published in 1996 for MS-DOS, Mac, and Windows 95.
+It is the sequel to IndyCar Racing.
+The game was re-released by Sierra in 1997, with a few minor upgrades, under the title CART Racing.
+The name change resulted from the CART series losing licensing rights to the name IndyCar after the Indianapolis Motor Speedway and IRL lockout in 1996.

 Gameplay

 The game still used many contemporary drivers, chassis (Lola, Reynard, Penske) and engines (Ford-Cosworth, Mercedes-Benz, Honda).
 15 circuits were included in this game with Miami (road course) and Indianapolis missing.